sjsjcezar/Friedrich-SE2/README.md

-# Friedrich: Echoes of Altus
+# Friedrich: Scourge of Altus
 *A 2D Turn-Based RPG developed by Wet Bananas Studios*

 ## 🌴 About the Game